1 Contracting party

 5 Rights of use

-5.2 The customer is not entitled to use the software beyond the intended use permitted under this contract or to have it used by third parties or to make it accessible to third parties.
+5.2 The customer is not entitled to use the software beyond the intended use permitted in accordance with this contract or to have it used by third parties or to make it accessible to third parties.
 In particular, without prejudice to mandatory statutory claims and rights, the Customer shall not be permitted to reproduce or sell the Software or parts thereof.
 In particular, § 69d paras.
 2 and 3 as well as § 69e UrhG remain unaffected.

 6 Remuneration and terms of payment